 - GPU: XFX Radeon RX5700XT THICC III

 League of Legends is currently one of the biggest Esports titles.
 The game was developed and aimed at a large audience, with the minimum and recommended system requirements being met by almost any modern PC and/or laptop on the market.

-With this in mind, the performance generated from the 16GB and 32GB RAM configurations was within a 2% range with regards to max and average in-game FPS.
+With this in mind, the performance generated from the 16GB and 32GB RAM configurations was within a 2% range with regards to the max and average in-game FPS.

-A drop in the FPS generated by the 8GB configuration was observed where the system general performance dropped by nearly 20% with regards to max and average FPS measured.
+A drop in the FPS generated by the 8GB configuration was observed where the system general performance dropped by nearly 20% with regards to the max and average FPS measured.

 Overall all configurations proved able to perform well despite the amount of total RAM installed and the results were in line with the developer’s aim at keeping the game playable by the “most”.

 GTA V is the next game we took a look at is one of the most-streamed games of the moment.
 This is a CPU, RAM, and GPU intensive game.
 Hungrier for system memory when compared to Esports titles such as League of Legends and others.